Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 Workout Tip #6: Avoid Chronic Cardio

-Long endurance sports such as cycling seem to lower testosterone in the same way that weight lifting and weight training seem to increase it.
-For example, one 2003 study found that testosterone levels were significantly lower in cyclists than age-matched weightlifters, or even an untrained control group.
-Some researchers have even concluded that this type of low testosterone in endurance athletes is an adaptation that gives cyclists or runners a competitive advantage – since the extra muscle mass from testosterone would probably slow you down.
+Long-endurance sports such as cycling seem to lower testosterone in the same way that weight lifting and weight training seem to increase it.
+For example, one study found that testosterone levels were significantly lower in cyclists than in age-matched weightlifters or even an untrained control group.
+Some researchers have concluded that this type of low testosterone in endurance athletes is an adaptation that gives cyclists or runners a competitive advantage — since the extra muscle mass from testosterone would probably slow you down.

-So if you’re trying to boost testosterone, avoid long jaunts on the treadmill, and accept the fact that if you’re going to run marathons or do Ironman triathlon, you may have to settle for slightly lower testosterone levels.
-I delve into this concept quite a bit in a recent interview with Mark Sisson “How To Escape Chronic Cardio & Carbohydrate Dependency & Become A Fat Burning Beast.”
+So if you’re trying to boost testosterone, avoid long jaunts on the treadmill, and accept the fact that if you’re going to run marathons or do an IRONMAN triathlon, you may have to settle for slightly lower testosterone levels.
+If you want to discover more about this concept, you can check out my interview with Mark Sisson.

-Biohacking Testosterone: Tools & Tricks That Actually Work
+Biohacking Testosterone: Tools and Tricks That Actually Work

 1. Electrical Muscle Stimulation (EMS)